Planted in 1768, this is the largest grape vine in the world

-The Great Vine, Vitis vinifera ‘Shiva Grossa’ (synonym- Black Hamburg), is almost 250 years old.
+The Great Vine, Vitis vinifera ‘Schiava Grossa’ (synonym- Black Hamburg), is now 250 years old.

 Lancelot 'Capability' Brown directed its planting in 1768 from a cutting taken at Valentines Mansion, in Essex.
 In 1887 it was already 1.2 metres (4’) around the base.
 It is now 4 metres (13’) around the base and the longest rod is 36.5 metres (120’).

 The Vine is grown on the extension method where one plant fills a glasshouse.
 In Victorian times its gardeners thought a larger crop was produced this way.
 The average crop of black dessert grapes is about 272 kilograms (600lbs), however in the autumn of 2001 it was 383 kilograms (845 lbs) - the best crop ever.
 The grapes are ripe after August Bank Holiday and are sold during the first three weeks of September.

 Queen Victoria had the grapes sent to the Royal Household at Windsor or to Osbourne House on the Isle of Wight.
 King Edward VII (1901-1910) decided the grapes were no longer required by the Royal Household and could be sold to visitors.

 Later they were sold in small wicker baskets at St. Dunstans, the home for soldiers blinded in the First World War.
 In the Second World War German P-O-W’s were given the task of thinning out the bunches of grapes.

 There have been five or six glasshouses on the site throughout its history.
 In the early 1900’s a three-quarter span wooden glasshouse was built which was a new shape and quite different from what existed before, as this one incorporated a viewing area for the public.

 In 1969 a new glasshouse was needed.
-By that time, the Vine had become so entwined in the existing structure the only way forward was to build a new aluminum glasshouse over the old wooden one.
+By that time, the Vine had become so entwined in the existing structure the only way forward was to build a new aluminium glasshouse over the old wooden one.
 The dormant vine was protected by polythene sheeting and the old glass and its supporting wooden frame was removed, leaving the iron framework of the 1900’s structure and the Vine in place.